 - The lease grants the lessee an option to purchase the underlying asset that the lessee is reasonably certain to exercise.

 - The lease term is for the major part of the remaining economic life of the underlying asset.
 However, if the commencement date falls at or near the end of the economic life of the underlying asset, this criterion shall not be used for purposes of classifying the lease.

-- The present value of the sum of the lease payments and any residual value guaranteed by the lessee that is not already reflected in the lease payments in accordance with paragraph 842-10-30-5(f) equals or exceeds substantially all of the fair value of the underlying asset.
+- The present value of the sum of the lease payments and any residual value guaranteed by the lessee not already reflected in the lease payments in accordance with paragraph 842-10-30-5(f) equals or exceeds substantially all of the fair value of the underlying asset.

-- The underlying asset is of such a specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.”
+- The underlying asset is of such a specialized nature it is expected to have no alternative use to the lessor at the end of the lease term.”

 Now, let’s walk through each test and understand some of the distinctions between ASC 840 and ASC 842.